Mgregchi/hacking-script/README.md

 # hacking-script
-Repository of collection for hacking and app cracking scripts and tools.
-Product keys and authentication by-passing
+Collection of hacking scripts / app cracking scripts and tools.
+Product keys and authentication by-passing.